briana-wolf/Data-Analysis-Industrial-Blending-System/README.md

 Plant 2
 Data for Plant 2 is located in P2- SQL Database Query3.xlsx which would have been an exported query of two SQL tables.
 The Order Blend Accuracy - P2.R script executes the source data cleaning.
-The P2 - Errors.Rmd looks at the progress that has been made to reduce data collection errors to improve the data set accuracy.
+The P2 - Analysis of Errors in Data.Rmd looks at the progress that has been made to reduce data collection errors to improve the data set accuracy.

 Comparison
 Analysis was completed using R-Studio in the notebook Order Blend Accuracy - Plant Comparison.Rmd.

+Various graphs are saved as pdfs from the notebooks as well for more detailed analysis and review.